lennartdeknikker/datavis/README.md

 1. Then install the necessary dependencies with `npm install` or `yarn install`.
 2. Use `npm run dev` or `yarn dev` to run and have the browser automatically update any changes while you're coding.

+## Resources
+- This project is built within the [Svelte framework](https://svelte.dev/)
+- This project uses the [D3.js library](https://d3js.org/) for the data visualisation

+## License
+This project is licensed under the terms of the [MIT license](https://github.com/lennartdeknikker/datavis/blob/main/LICENSE).